samjulien/blog/_includes/asides/node.markdown

 - `AUTH0_AUDIENCE`: the identifier of our API (`https://contacts.mycompany.com/`)
 - `AUTH0_DOMAIN`: our domain at Auth0 (in my case `bk-samples.auth0.com`)

-We will set these variable soon, but it is important to understand that the domain variable defines how the middleware finds the signing keys.
+We will set these variable soons, but it is important to understand that the domain variable defines how the middleware finds the signing keys.

 After creating this middleware, we can update our `index.js` file to import and use it: